-By certifying the Special Assessments to the Orange County Assessor for inclusion on the Property Tax Roll, the City has a greater likelihood to collect delinquent fines and curb the illegal and unlicensed cannabis or other operations and other municipal code violations within City limits.
+By certifying the Special Assessments to the Orange County Assessor for inclusion on the Property Tax Roll, the City has a greater likelihood to collect delinquent fines and mitigate further illegal and unlicensed cannabis operators from operating within City limits.
 The County charges 0.30 percent (0.30%) of the original value for each special tax, fee, or assessment that is to be collected on the County tax rolls.
-The citations currently total \$120,200.
+The citations currently total \$35,825.